 See Related: Best Museums in Minnesota

-In addition to Tori Ramen, Estelle is another restaurant that overcame all critics to top the list of best restaurants in St. Paul.
+In addition to Tori Ramen, Estelle is another restaurant that overcame all critics to top the list of Top-Rated Restaurants in St. Paul.
 The place serves Southern European food, with all types of pasta, pintxos, and various affordable meals built for sharing.

 See Related: Best Lake Street Minneapolis Restaurants to Consider

-The two cities have more differences than most people originally new.
+The two cities have more differences than most people originally knew.
 However, despite these differences, they also have quite a number of similarities that make them incredibly attractive.

-Based on the above differences, some will prefer to be in Minneapolis while others in St. Paul.
-But the Twin Cities are both amazing cities to live in or go for a vacation.
-I hope that from this Minneapolis vs St. Paul guide, you can now easily choose which city best suits your preferences.
+Based on the above differences, some prefer to be in Minneapolis, while others prefer to be in St. Paul.
+But the Twin Cities are both amazing cities to live in or go to for a vacation.
+I hope that from this Minneapolis vs St. Paul guide, you can easily choose which city best suits your preferences.

-- 12 Epic Things to Do Along the Minneapolis Riverwalk
+- Things to Do Along the Minneapolis Riverwalk